Testing Community Structures for Hypergraphs: Extensions to Non-uniform Hypergraph.

-Non-uniform hypergraph can be considered as a superposition of a collection of uniform hypergraphs, introduced by \cite{GhDu} in which the authors proposed a spectral algorithm for community detection.
-In this section, we study the problem of testing community structure over a nonuniform hypergraph.
-Interestingly, our results in Section \ref{EZuniform} can be extended here without much difficulty.
+Non-uniform hypergraph can be viewed as a superposition of a collection of uniform hypergraphs, introduced by \cite{GhDu} in which the authors proposed a spectral algorithm for community detection.
+In this section, we study the problem of testing community structure over a non-uniform hypergraph.